Mr. Barry Orr

 Chief Sales Officer for Tyler Technologies

 Brett Cate is the chief sales officer for Tyler Technologies.
 After joining Tyler Technologies in 1999, Cate served as a product specialist and then as director of sales and chief operating officer.
 In August of 2006, Cate was promoted to president of Tyler’s Local Government Division headquartered in Lubbock.
 During Cate’s tenure as president, the Local Government Division was comprised of 850 employees who developed, sold and supported nine product lines representing approximately one quarter of Tyler Technologies.
-In 2016, Tyler Technologies created a new role leading sales efforts across all Tyler divisions and sought Cate to lead the effort.
-With more than 20 years of experience in the technology industry, Cate is a graduate of Lubbock Christian University with a Bachelor of Science in Accounting.
+In 2016, Tyler Technologies created a new role in leading sales efforts across all Tyler divisions and sought Cate to lead the effort.
+With more than 20 years of experience in the technology industry, Cate graduated from Lubbock Christian University with a Bachelor of Science in Accounting.
 Cate also serves on the advisory board for LCU’s School of Business as well as on the board of directors for Jochebed’s Hope, a ministry aiding children of poverty in Indonesia.
-Cate is married to his wife Sherry, and they have two daughters.
+Brett and his wife Sherry are the proud parents of two daughters.

 Mr. Chris Carpenter

 President of Armstrong Plumbing – Air – Electric (Armstrong Mechanical Co.
 Inc.)